aiplanethub/mini-bootcamp-introduction-to-numpy/introduction-to-arrays-vectors-and-matrices/1416-Vectors & Matrix.md

 ### Dimension of Matrix

-* The shape of matrix also tells you it’s dimensions.
-The dimension of matrix A is 2 as its shape is 2 $\times$ 3.
+* The shape of the matrix also tells you its dimensions.
+The dimension of matrix A is two as its shape is $2 \times 3$.
 * If a matrix has a shape, say, $2\times3\times2$, the dimension of the matrix would be 3.
 * Don’t worry if you don’t get this point.
-It will become clearer as you go along.
+It will become more apparent as you go along.

 ### Matrix